 It’s a single-coil and is chosen by the designer to provide players with a more balanced sound.
 So as you can see, some manufacturers do slant more than only at the bridge.

-Humbuckers are known to be a more powerful and less noisy pickup, great for sounds that are not possible with the single coil.
+Humbuckers are known to be a more powerful and less noisy pickup.
+Great for sounds that are not possible with the single coil.
 But some designs are rather dark and bass-heavy in certain models.
-Some designers have experimented with slanted humbuckers at the bridge position with good results.
+Some designers have experimented with slanted humbuckers at the bridge position.
+Normally with good results.

-The Charvel Fusion series guitars came with this design and had the benefit of a brighter, well-balanced tone.
-The Gibson Nighthawk, that we mentioned earlier, also came with a slanted humbucker at the bridge, and it sounds great.
+The Charvel Fusion series guitars came with this design.
+It had the benefit of a brighter, well-balanced tone.
+The Gibson Nighthawk, that we mentioned earlier, also came with a slanted humbucker.
+And it, too, sounds great.
 Many guitarists that own one say they would never change the slant and love it for the tones they get.

 But you are limited to what you can replace this with, as they are custom-made.
 It isn’t just a regular pickup put on an angle.